exasol/pyexasol/doc/user_guide/http_transport.rst

 Import
 """"""

-Import data from parquet files (`pyarrow.parquet.Table`) into an Exasol table.
+Import data from parquet files (:class:`pyarrow.parquet.Table`) into an Exasol table.
 You may use the `callback_params` argument to pass custom options for the pyarrow.csv `WriteOptions`_ class.

 .. _WriteOptions: https://arrow.apache.org/docs/python/generated/pyarrow.csv.WriteOptions.html